-Every Autumn the Basic Program holds a day-long symposium to dive deep into a text or topic that expands on our curriculum and that has a particular resonance in today’s world.
-See below for more information and to register.
+Every autumn the Basic Program holds a daylong symposium to dive deep into a text or topic that expands on our curriculum and that has a particular resonance in today’s world.
+See below for information about the 2018 Autumn Symposium.

 William Blake, A Revolutionary During Revolution: Songs of Innocence and Experience and The Marriage of Heaven and Hell

 “He approached everything with a mind unclouded by current opinions,” said T.S.
 Eliot of William Blake, adding—“This makes him terrifying.”